Jackson9397/COS30045-Speeding-Dashboard/README.md

 ## 🛠 Methodology (Summary)

-1. Extracted raw BITRE Road Safety Enforcement data (2008–2024)
+1. Extracted raw BITRE Road Safety Enforcement data (2008–2024).
-2. Cleaned, filtered, and grouped metrics for each research question
+2. Cleaned, filtered, and grouped metrics for each research question.
-3. Created five purpose-built CSVs (Q1–Q5)
+3. Created six purpose-built CSVs (Q1–Q6).
-4. Implemented all graphics using **D3.js v7**
+4. Implemented all graphics using **D3.js v7**.
 5. Applied visualisation principles:

-   * Chart-type matching per data structure
+   * Matching chart types to data structure
-   * Highlighting of key categories
+   * Highlighting key categories
    * Tooltip-based “details-on-demand”
-   * Minimal cognitive load and consistent theming
+   * Consistent theming with low cognitive load
-6. Built modular JS functions for reusable charts
+6. Built modular JS functions for reusable charts.
-7. Tested responsiveness across multiple screen sizes
+7. Tested responsiveness across multiple screen sizes.

 ---

 ## 🤖 GenAI Declaration (COS30045 Requirement)

-Generative AI tools (ChatGPT, Copilot) were used **strictly** for:
+Generative AI tools (e.g. ChatGPT, Copilot) were used **only** for:

-1. Drafting & refining explanatory text for the report and README
+1. Drafting and refining explanatory text for the report and README.
-2. Improving clarity, grammar, and structure of documentation
+2. Improving clarity, grammar, and structure of documentation.
-3. Debugging assistance for D3.js chart structure
+3. Debugging assistance for D3.js chart structure and syntax.
-4. Formatting tables, descriptions, and academic paragraphs
+4. Formatting tables, descriptions, and academic paragraphs.

 All visualisations, D3.js logic, dataset transformations, styling decisions, and the implementation of the dashboard were **created and finalised by the student team**.

 AI was **not** used to generate, alter, or augment datasets, and **not** used to auto-produce visualisations.

 ---